 You get it: No amount of online class-related TikToks can hide the fact that this school year isn’t for everyone.
 From inaccessible internet to blinding expenses, many young folks have been robbed of education during this pandemic—making it a privilege than a right more than ever.

-According to the Department of Education (DepEd), enrollment in kindergarten to senior high school went down to 25 percent this school year.
-The numbers alone are already alarming.
-However, we shouldn’t forget that students aren’t just figures.
+According to the Department of Education (DepEd), enrollment from kindergarten to senior high school decreased by more than 25 percent compared to last year.
+The numbers alone are already alarming but we shouldn’t forget that students aren’t just figures.

-To get a better grasp of what’s down with kids’ experiences these days, an organization called SPARK (Samahan ng Progresibong Kabataan) conducted their own unofficial university ranking.
-But this isn’t for flag-raising and school pride—they hunted down what they deem the “worst” schools in terms of online classes.
+To get a better grasp of what’s down with the kids’ experiences these days, an organization called SPARK (Samahan ng Progresibong Kabataan) conducted their own unofficial university ranking.
+But this is neither for flag-raising nor school pride—they hunted down what they deem are the “worst” schools in terms of online classes.

-This ranking is allegedly backed up by research regarding tuition fees, refunds, financial aids, student repression, poor treatment of teachers and staff, abusive school administration, absence of open dialogue and more.
+This ranking is allegedly backed up by research regarding tuition fees, refunds, financial aids, student repression, poor treatment of teachers and staff, absence of open dialogue and more.

-Based on SPARK, here are the top ten universities, with first being the “worst”
+Based on SPARK, here are the top 10 universities, with first being the “worst”